kmdouglass/bstore/docs/quickstart.rst

 .. image:: ../images/gui_screenshot_1.png
    :align: center

-First, use the Browse dialog to select the name and location of the HDF datastore file in the top-most field.
+First, choose the directory where the raw data files and subdirectories are located.
+We will use the `test files for the SimpleParser`_ for this example.
+Please note that this directory **and all of its subdirectories** will be searched for files ending in the suffix.filename_extension pattern specified in the next field.

 Next, select what types of datasets should be included in the datastore.
 For this example, check **Localizations**, **LocMetadata**, and **WidefieldImage** and uncheck the rest.
 Set the filename extension of Localizations, LocMetadata, and WidefieldImage to **.csv**, **.txt**, and **.tif**, respectively.
 This will tell the build routine what files correspond to which types of datasets.

 If your files have a special identifier in their filename, like **locs** for localizations, you can enter search patterns like